stb-tester/stb-tester/README.rst

 If you don't mind instrumenting the system under test, you don't even need the above hardware components.

-stb-tester uses gstreamer, an open source multimedia framework.
-Instead of a video-capture card you can use any gstreamer video-source element.
+stb-tester uses GStreamer, an open source multimedia framework.
+Instead of a video-capture card you can use any GStreamer video-source element.
 For example:

-* If you run tests against a VM running the set-top box software instead of a physical set-top box, you could use the ximagesrc gstreamer element to capture video from the VM's X Window.
+* If you run tests against a VM running the set-top box software instead of a physical set-top box, you could use the ximagesrc GStreamer element to capture video from the VM's X Window.

-* If your set-top box uses DirectFB, you could install the DirectFBSource gstreamer element (https://bugzilla.gnome.org/show_bug.cgi?id=685877) on the set-top box to stream video to a updsrc gstreamer element on the test rig.
+* If your set-top box uses DirectFB, you could install the DirectFBSource GStreamer element (https://bugzilla.gnome.org/show_bug.cgi?id=685877) on the set-top box to stream video to a updsrc GStreamer element on the test rig.

 Instead of a hardware infra-red receiver + emitter, you can use a software equivalent (for example a server running on the set-top box that listens on